Q: How long have you done this? etc

 Q: When can we expect our album?

 A: I’ve found that the best system for getting my clients their wedding album is for me to just start designing it.
 I’m quite good at picking the images and laying them all out like a story of the day.
-You’ll receive a proof online within a few weeks of the wedding and can respond with edits.
+You’ll receive a proof online within a few months of the wedding.
+One round of edits included.
+Additional changes available for $100/hr.

 Q: What kind of equipment will you bring with you?